Elsworth Absalom "Elza" Schofield was born in June 1853 at Mt. Perry, Perry County, OH, the son of Joseph and Mary (Danison) Schofield.

 ~ Son Ray E. Schofield ~

-Ray died of heart disease at the age of 57 on Nov.
+Sadly, Ray died of heart valve disease at the age of 57 years, nine months and 11 days on Nov.
 21, 1941, just a few weeks before the United States was plunged into World War II.
-He was laid to rest at Mt.
-Perry Cemetery.
+An obituary in the Zanesville Times-Recorder said that he had been "found dead in bed" and "had many friends and acquaintances."

 ~ Son Joseph Clair Schofield ~